On both sides of the Atlantic, US and British restaurants face a worrying situation. They currently share a serious problem: staff shortages.

 With many former employees leaving the industry for good, it’s time restaurants think more adventurously and seek other alternatives: to lessen the load on remaining team members with the helping hand of technology.

 Restaurant software shouldn’t come at a heavy price.
-After you’ve read this article, find out why all restaurant apps should be free.

 Currently restaurants across both the US and UK are suffering gravely from staff shortages.